0x7c13/Notepads/README.md

 * I will visit .Net core 3.0, Windows Apps, Xaml Island to see if I can port it over to get rid of UWP limitations and restrictions.

-## Disclaimer:
+## Disclaimer and Privacy Statement:

 To be 100% transparent, Notepads is not and will never collect user information in terms of user privacy.
 I might use analytics tools to collect usage data like how many times it has been downloaded or been used but that’s it.
 I will not track your IP or listen your typings or read any of your files and send it over to me, or third parties.
+Feel free to check the source code as well.

 On the other hand, you might noticed that I work for Microsoft.
-However, Notepads is just my personal side project and I do it for fun and for good.
+However, Notepads is just my personal side project and I do it for fun and for good (To empower every person and every organization on the planet to achieve more😃).
 I do not work for Windows team, nor do I work for any Microsoft’s UX/App team.
 I am not expert on creating Windows apps either.
-I learned how to code UWP as soon as I started this project which is like only 2-3 weeks back (Today’s date: 06/01/2019).
+I learned how to code UWP as soon as I started this project which is like only few weeks back.
 So don’t put too much hope on me or treat it as a project sponsored by Microsoft.

 ## Special Thanks:

 * [Yi Zhou](http://zhouyiwork.com/) - App icon designer, Notepads App Icon was inspired by the new icon for Windows Terminal.
+* Alexandru Sterpu - App Tester, who helped me a lot during preview/beta testing.

 ## Stay tuned 📢: